-For the remaining 13 SOFIE assets the commercial evaluation will be ongoing during the first half of 2021 considering the same three evaluation aspects listed above.
+For the remaining 13 SOFIE assets the evaluation of commercial potential will be ongoing during the first half of 2021, considering the same three evaluation aspects listed above.
 The ambition is to push forward 1-2 additional assets that successfully acquire additional resources and can pursue commercial success.